sandepal-org/mq01-ops/README.md

   relating to a running queue manager, `mq01`.
 - the `cert-manager-operator` namespace is used to store specific Kubernetes resources relating to Cert Manager.
+- the `openshift-storage` namespace is used to store specific Kubernetes resources relating to LVM, the storage manager that we'll use to store MQ messages and transactions.

 ---